tonyjurg/Nestle1904GBI/docs/features/clausenodefeatures.md

-# Clausenode features of NA1904 Text-Fabric
+# Features for clause nodes in NA1904 Text-Fabric Corpus
 ###### [Click here for list of all features](home.md)

 Feature | Type | Short description